Table Of Contents

 PE—provider edge.
 Edge equipment on the service provider side of a user-network interface (UNI).

 UNI—user-network interface.
-A common term for a bridge portion an operator's bridge that is connected to customer equipment.
+A common term for the connection point between an operator's bridge and customer equipment.
 A UNI often includes a C-VLAN-aware bridge component.
 The term UNI is used broadly in the IEEE P802.1ag/D5.2 standard when the purpose for various features of LMI are explained.